eserie/wax-ml/README.md

 By adopting a "no-framework" approach WAX-ML aim to be an efficient tool to combine modern machine learning approaches with more traditional ones.

-Some recent work have been made in this directions, for instance see [2].
+Some work has been done in this direction, for example see [2] where transformer encoder architectures are massively accelerated, with limited accuracy costs, by replacing the self-attention sublayers with a standard, non-parameterized Fast Fourier Transform (FFT).
+Their implementation, not yet published, is based on Flax, a tool from the JAX ecosystem.

-WAX-ML may also be useful for developing research ideas in areas such as *online machine learning* (see [1]).
+WAX-ML may also be useful for developing research ideas in areas such as online machine learning (see [1]) and development of control, reinforcement learning and online-optimization methods.

-## What is WAX-ML?
+## What WAX-ML does?

 Well, WAX-ML has some pretty ambitious design and implementation goals.

-To do things right, we decided to start small and in an open-source design from the beginning.
+To do things right, we decided to start it small and in an open-source design from the beginning.

 For now, WAX-ML contains: